-- Duplicate and out-of-scope records: Over-coverage occurs when duplicate records appear in the HWDB or when out-of-scope records (i.e., inactive registrants) are included. - OTs on leave: OTs who are employed in their profession and on leave are included in the population of interest.
+- OTs on leave: OTs who are employed in their profession and on leave are included in the population of interest.
 At the time of registration, these OTs may state that they are employed in their profession but are taking leave during some of the rest of the registration period.
 Examples of leave are maternity and paternity leave, family leave, education leave and leave for short-term illness or injury.
 While potential over-coverage may exist, the assumption is that OTs on temporary leave who register as being employed in their profession and who provide full employment information (when possible) intend to return to that position when the temporary leave ends. - Secondary registrations: OTs can choose to register simultaneously in multiple provinces and territories.
 In order to avoid double-counting these OTs, CIHI identifies registrations that do not reflect the primary province or territory of practice and excludes them when reporting supply or workforce information.
 These are known as secondary registrations.
-However, OTs who register in multiple provinces or territories and also work in more than one province or territory are included more than once in "Provinces/territories with available data" totals. - Return to practice: Beginning in 2020, some professional regulatory bodies put out a call for non-practising health professionals to return to practice to respond to the increased patient care needs associated with COVID-19.
-Depending on the jurisdiction, return-to-practice data may already be included in the supply totals.
+However, OTs who register in multiple provinces or territories and also work in more than one province or territory are included more than once in "Provinces/territories with available data" totals.